Stories Move People. Statistics Don't.

 Can we have staff tell the story?

-You can, but stories resonate most powerfully when told by the people you serve or by donors themselves.
+You can, but stories resonate most when told by the people you serve or by donors themselves.

 Do we really need professional production?